vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 dynamic pruning algorithms like [WAND](https://docs.vespa.ai/en/using-wand-with-vespa.html).
-Dynamic pruning retrieval algorithms attempt to avoid exhaustively scoring all documents (linear complexity) which match at least one of the terms in the query.
+Dynamic pruning retrieval algorithms attempt to avoid exhaustively scoring all documents (linear complexity) that match at least one of the terms in the query.

 The effectiveness of dynamic pruning algorithms for top-k scoring,